 While exploring Disneyland, you’ll stumble across several themed lands such as Adventureland, Mickey’s Toon Town, Frontierland, and Critter County.
 Take your time to enjoy these, especially if you’re a big Walt Disney fan!

-As you roam Disneyland, remember to keep a flexible schedule as queues and transport can be unpredictable.
-Also, factor in plenty of walking time.
+As you roam Disneyland, remember to keep a flexible schedule: Queues and transport can be unpredictable.
+Also, factor in plenty of walking time; after all, this is one of the most popular destinations in the country!

 Yorba Regional Park